Henry Morrison (cricketer)

-Henry Bannerman Morrison (20 September 1850 — 10 November 1913) was a Scottish-born New Zealand cricketer who played for Otago.
-He was born in Glasgow and died in Burgess Hill, Sussex.
+Henry Bannerman Morrison (20 September 1850 – 10 November 1913) was a Scottish-born cricketer who played in New Zealand for Otago during the 1880–81 season.
+He was born at Glasgow in 1850.

 A batsman and medium-pace bowler, Henry Morrison played for Southland against the English touring team in March 1877, winning the prize for the best fieldsman in the match.
-A year later, against the Australian touring team, he took 6 for 87.
+A year later, against the Australian touring team, he took six wickets for 87 runs.
 He later made a single first-class appearance for Otago, during the 1880–81 season, against Canterbury.
 From the lower-middle order, he scored 17 runs in the first innings in which he batted, and a duck in the second, as Otago lost the match by an innings.